copenlu/scientific-exaggeration-detection/README.md

 # scientific-exaggeration-detection
-Repository for the paper "Semi-Supervised Exaggeration Detection of Health Science Press Releases" from EMNLP 2021
+Repository for the paper "Semi-Supervised Exaggeration Detection of Health Science Press Releases" in EMNLP 2021

+Dustin Wright and Isabelle Augenstein

 Code and data are coming soon